-Rob performs solo and with his band, his brother Pat on harmonica, Mike Alicke on guitar, Frank Berridge on bass, Mary Hawes on Percussion and Jim Singer on Violin/Fiddle and Peter McCranie on resonator guitar.
+Rob performs solo internationally, and regionally with his band featuring his brother Pat on harmonica, Frank Berridge on bass, Jim Singer on Violin/Fiddle and Peter McCranie on resonator guitar.

-In addition to performing throughout North Carolina and the southeastern U.S., McHale founded and hosts the Summit Coffee Songwriters Showcase in Davidson, NC that features local, regional and touring artists.
-The popular monthly series enters its eigth year in June of 2021 and has presented well over 100 shows.
+In addition to performing in the U.S. and abroad, McHale founded and hosts the Summit Coffee Songwriters Showcase in Davidson, NC that features local, regional and touring artists.
+The popular monthly series starts it’s 12th year in June of 2021 and has presented well over 100 shows.